+SECTION 1.
 THE LINGUISTIC POSITIONS

 Here is the definition of a linguist's objectives as given by Ch.
+Fries:

-Fries: "Being a scholar, the linguist seeks for pure knowledge.
+"Being a scholar, the linguist seeks for pure knowledge.
 His purpose is to know the facts and to understand the processes taking place in the language.
-The issues of practical use of the knowledge that he has procured have to be resolved by others"2.
+The issues of practical use of the knowledge that he has procured have to be resolved by others"1.

-In any case a linguist cannot embrace all problems of language, its theory and practice.
+In any case, a linguist cannot embrace all problems of language, its theory and practice.
 According to Bloomfield, "The situations prompting people to talk embrace all objects and events of their world.
-In order to produce an exact definition of the meaning of each linguistic form, we have to possess a scientifically precise knowledge of all that makes part of the speaker's world".3 Further in Bloomfield we read: "An operating system of signals, like a language, can have only a small number of signaling units, while the things denoted by the signals, in this case the whole content of the physical world, can be indefinitely variable.
+In order to produce an exact definition of the meaning of each linguistic form, we have to possess a scientifically precise knowledge of all that makes part of the speaker's world"2.

+Further in Bloomfield we read: "An operating system of signals, like a language, can have only a small number of signaling units, while the things denoted by the signals, in this case the whole content of the physical world, can be indefinitely variable.
 Thus, the signals (linguistic forms, the smallest signals whereof, the morphemes, are made up of various combinations of signaling units (phonemes), each of those combinations being arbitrarily assigned to some phenomenon of the physical world (a sememe).
 One can analyze the signals, rather than the things eliciting the signals.
 That is a corroboration of the principle that a linguistic research should always begin with a phonetical form, rather than with a meaning.
-The phonetical forms, e.g., the complete stock of morphemes in a language, can be described in terms of phonemes and their sequences, which is the basis whereon they can be classified and arranged conveniently, say, alphabetically; analysis and systematic recording of the meanings - in our case of the language sememes could have been done by some Omnipotent Observer".4 As further on noted by L. Bloomfield: "...the meaning of a complete sentence is a somewhat "complete and new utterance", i.e., the speaker suggests that his utterance is an event or an indication that this utterance is in some way modifying the situation of the listener.
+The Phonetical forms, e.g., the complete stock of morphemes in a language, can be described in terms of phonemes and their sequences, which is the basis whereon they can be classified and arranged conveniently, say, alphabetically; analysis and systematic recording of the meanings - in our case of the language SEMEMES - could have been done by some Omnipotent Observer".3 As further on noted by L. Bloomfield: "...the meaning of a complete sentence is a somewhat "complete and new utterance", i.e., the speaker suggests that his utterance is an event or an indication that this utterance is in some way modifying the situation of the listener.
 The more measured is the flow of speech, the more probable it is for the sentence to be complete.
 The nature of the episememe of complete sentences has long been a subject of philosophical discussion: to precisely define this (or any other) meaning, one should go outside linguistics".

 What we see here is a definition of the sentence as a grammatical unit of speech, rather than as a semantic unit.
-L. Bloomfield writes: "Efforts to make use of this meaning (or any meaning), rather than the formal attributes, as a starting point for any linguistic discussion, is a serious mistake".
+L. Bloomfield writes: "Efforts to make use

-2 Charles Fries, The Structure of English, New York, 1952, p.
+1 Charles Fries, The Structure of English, New York, 1952, p.
 4.

-3 L. Bloomfield, Language, New York, 1933, p.
+2 Bloomfield L., Language, New York, 1933, p.
 139.